-\All HIV rapid testing and specimen collection should be completed prior to redosing of study medication.

-\\DBS are stored for genetic testing related to drug metabolism and/or HIV infection, provided that the participant provided consent for this testing.
+- \All HIV rapid testing and specimen collection should be completed prior to redosing of study medication. - \\DBS are stored for genetic testing related to drug metabolism and/or HIV infection, provided that the participant provided consent for this testing.
 Consent for genetic testing is optional and will not affect study participation.
+See Section 9.5 for more details.